-7:15 And the Jews marvelled, saying, How knoweth this man letters, having never learned?^{abcde}
+7:15 And the Jews marvelled, saying, How knoweth this man letters, having never learned?
+About the Jews marvelled, saying, How knoweth this man letters, having never learned?

 15a Jesus had no formal education beyond that which all Jewish boys received.
 Most people in Jesus' day could read and write, so He was not unique in that regard.
 He never went to college or seminary.
 You can be self-educated and know more than any college graduate if you apply yourself.
-Many great preachers were self-taught, like Spurgeon.
+Many great preachers were self-taught, like Charles Spurgeon.
 A formal education can often do more harm than good while leaving you deeply in debt from "student loans".
 There is a "cult of education" and education is one of the three "gods" of America, the other two being money and sex.

-The "unlettered" Jesus was able to "hold the crowd" better than the overeducated dead-orthodox teachers.
+The "unlettered" Jesus was able to "hold the crowd" better than the over- educated dead-orthodox teachers.
 Education does not equal knowledge or spirituality.
-Many times (not certainly not always), the more education a man has, the worse preacher he is.
+Many times (certainly not always), the more education a man has, the worse preacher he is.

 This does NOT mean I am anti-education.
 I have an earned doctorate in Biblical Studies which I earned in 1995.
 But education does NOT equal intelligence, wisdom or spirituality.
-The best education is always self-education, like what George Washington or Bob Jones had to do.
-My pastor, Allen Dickerson, was like this.
-He was an 8th-grade dropout (he ran away to exercise race horses before World War II) and then got drafted.
+The best education is always self-education, like what George Washington or Bob Jones Sr. had to do.
+My pastor, Allen Dickerson, was an 8th-grade dropout (he ran away to exercise race horses before World War II) and then got drafted.
 After the way, he got married, had a son and started working at General Motors.
 There were not too many Bible Colleges in the 1950 and he could attend one if he wanted.
 His mother gave him a Scofield Bible and a set of Matthew Henry commentaries.
 That was his theological education.
 With that, he pastored his church for 55 years and lead hundreds (thousands?) to the Lord.